-Atala-Loka is ruled by Bala, a demon God who creates three types of women; self-willed, lustful and whorish.
+Atala-Loka in Hindu mythology is ruled by Bala, a demon God who creates three types of women; self-willed, lustful and whorish.
 Bala is the son of Maya, a god who is full of promise but turns out to be an illusion.

 The state of mind represented by Atala-Loka is the delusional mind of the empirical ego.
 You may want to believe you are in control of your mind and emotions – and thus your life – but in reality, you are controlled by the subconscious programs planted by society and therefore live in ignorance to what is really happening in the world.